Key Reforms: Job Quality Standards

 Governments offering subsidies to companies have historically focused on the amount of money the company will invest and the number of jobs the project will generate.
 These are important features of a project, but indicate nothing about the quality of the jobs the project will produce.

 Often no one checks up on the quality of jobs created, but when we do, we too often find subsidies going to companies offering part-time work with low pay and poor benefits.
 An analysis by Good Jobs First of more than 500 deals all over Minnesota found that almost two thirds of the companies were paying wages so low that a family of three would qualify for Medicaid, and more than a fourth paid so low the same family would qualify for food stamps (see Economic Development In Minnesota: High Subsidies, Low Wages, Absent Standards).
-In Kentucky, the Democracy Resource Center found that, in a two-year period, the state had granted tax breaks to at least 31 companies that paid average wages below the federal poverty line for a family of four (see the DRC's report Kentucky's Low Road to Economic Development).

 When workers at subsidized companies are paid poverty-level wages, taxpayers end up subsidizing the company twice: once with the economic development subsidy, and again when our taxes pay for social support programs such as food stamps, Medicaid, and housing and energy assistance that low-wage workers need to get by.